-The Lord forgives us our sins.
-He died for us.
-Original sin was washed away so that we could have fellowship with Him and that the sins could be forgiven that bar our way to fellowship with Him.
+Because we love Him we remain faithful to Him even if we do not understand Him that the sins could be forgiven that bar our way to fellowship with Him.
 And because the Lord has done this we love Him.
 How do we express this love?
 We remain faithful because we experience His love in His grace.
-We remain faithful because we love Him even if He does not always understand Him answer our prayers or fulfil our wishes, even if we do not understand Him any more at all, and even if His blessing is not visible.
+We remain faithful because we love Him even if He does not always answer our prayers or fulfil our wishes, even if we do not understand Him any more at all, and even if His blessing is not visible.
 We stay with Him nevertheless.
 We remain faithful because we want to experience His love.